randomcuriouscode/minerva-rails/README.md

 Issues
 -------------
-1. If the database is modified from an external source (ex. a second client), the page must be reloaded, there is no polling for new data.
+1. If the database is modified from an external source (ex. a second client), the page must be reloaded, there is no polling for database state.

 Credits
 -------